bbbradsmith/hatariB/README.md

   * Modifier keys like Shift, Control, Alt are toggled instead of a single press, allowing you to hold the modifier while you press another key.
 When you close the keyboard, all modifiers will be released.
   * The keyboard language layout can be chosen in the *Input > On-Screen Keyboard Language* core option.
 * MIDI
-  * Libretro has a MIDI interface, and I have connected it here.
-I've had success playing some MT-32 games with the [MUNT MT-32 Emulator](url=https://github.com/munt/munt) Windows driver.
+  * Libretro has a MIDI interface, and if you have MIDI devices installed you should be able to select them in the *Settings > Audio > MIDI* menu of RetroArch.
+  * The [MUNT MT-32 Emulator](url=https://sourceforge.net/projects/munt/) is recommended.
+It can install on your system as a MIDI device, which you can use with MT-32 supporting Atari ST games.
+  * MIDI Maze is reported as incompatible for Hatari 2.4.1, but it appears this is being improved for 2.5.0, so perhaps it will eventually be playable over emulated MIDI.
 * Accuracy:
   * Some of the default core options are chosen to favour lower CPU usage, and faster load times, but these can be adjusted.
   * *System > Fast Floppy* gives artificially faster disk access, on by default.